jostylr/event-when/src/event-when.md

     __arguments__

-    * `ev` The event string on which to call the action
+    * `ev` The event string on which to call the action.
+If this ends in `~`, then this signals that there shold be a scope object, which will be created now if it does not exist.
     * `action` This is a string and is what identifies the handler.
 It should be written as a "do this" while the event is "something is done".
     * `f`.
 If an action string is not already defined with a function, one can associate a function with it by passing in one.
 The call signature is `data, scope, emitter, context`.
 The name of the function, if none, will be set to the action.
     * `context`.
 This is either a string that uses the named scope of emitter as the context or it is an object that can be used directly.
+If it ends in `~`, then it will be called in as the object and created now if necessary.

     __return__